U.S. Supplement/Issue 111/Text

 National Spiritual Assembly Inaugurates Data Processing System[edit]

 Imagine the day when the prediction that people would come into the Faith in troops is fulfilled in the United States!
-What would happen to the prim-ary means of communication between the National Spiritual Assembly and the believers, the Bahá’í News?
+What would happen to the primary means of communication between the National Spiritual Assembly and the believers, the BAHÁ’Í NEWS?
 Presently the mailing list is maintained manually.
 Unfortunately, manual procedures are not adequate even with the current size of our mailing list, with its many changes due in part to the mobility of Bahá’ís.

-To cope with the mounting volume of mail, the Post Office now requires all mass mailings to be delivered and bundled in Zip code order.
+To cope with the mounting volume of mail, the Post Office now requires all mass mailings to be delivered and bundled in zip code order.
 An extension has been obtained from the January 1 deadline to July 1.
 At the time that the extension was granted, the National Spiritual Assembly called for a study to determine the best way to maintain the mailing list and still be acceptable to the Post Office under the new zip code requirements.
 A system was wanted that could keep pace with the rapid expansion of the needs of the Faith.
 The one method considered feasible for meeting all of these needs was the application of electronic data processing.
-It was learned that it was not necessary to purchase or even lease a computer because of the availability of outside computer services in the metro politan Chicago area at a relatively nominal cost.
-Bahá’ís with skills in data processing have already volunteered their time and experience so that some of the necessary planning and programming has been accomplished at a considerable reduction in cost.
+It was learned that it was not necessary to purchase or even lease a computer because of the availability of outside computer services in the metropolitan Chicago area at a relatively nominal cost.

 In addition to solving the problem of zip coding and future flexibility, a computer system will also be able to prepare the state convention voting lists, up-to-date Bahá’í directories for the national offices, membership rolls for state goals committees, and statistics that will enable the National Spiritual Assembly periodically to evaluate progress toward national goals.
 Special mailings to certain groups of Bahá’ís can easily be accomplished (such as all Bahá’ís in college).

-During the period of transition, the cooperation and forebearance of each Bahá’í and institution is necessary.
+During the period of transition, the cooperation and forbearance of each Bahá’í and institution is necessary.
 In the near future, a simplified questionnaire will be sent to every Bahá’í in the national community to obtain information on talents and interests.
 As soon as these questionnaires are properly completed and returned to the national offices, the necessary data can be compiled which will make it possible to more fully utilize our human resources in achieving the goals set for the present phase of The Divine Plan.
+[Page 3]

 THE HOUSE OF WORSHIP[edit]

-A Shelter for Many Activities
+A Shelter for Many Activities.

-Serving af the Temple—Guiding
+Serving at the Temple-Guiding

 "Pardon me, Miss, but what is Bahá’í?"
 "Oh, it's so beautiful!
 Is this a religion?"
 "Can anyone come in here?
 Even me?" asked a tired looking bus driver of a large tour bus.
 "Tell me about your Faith!
 I've been driving by your Temple for ten years and this is the first time I stopped in!"